Skip to main content

 Lactobacillus rhamnosus and Improved Gastrointestinal Health

-Across 3 studies (all reviews), all reported beneficial moderate-sized effects of Lactobacillus rhamnosus on gastrointestinal health.
-The evidence comes entirely from review articles, with no extractable data on dose, duration, sample size, or statistical significance, and no original RCTs were identified.
+Across 3 studies, all reported beneficial moderate-sized effects of Lactobacillus rhamnosus on gastrointestinal health.
+The evidence base is very small and preliminary, with no studies providing statistical significance data.
+Most formulations, doses, and study durations were not reported.

 Caveats: Evidence base is small (only 3 studies) — conclusions should be considered preliminary.
-All studies are review articles (not original trials), with no reported doses, durations, sample sizes, or statistical significance values.
 Available evidence is overwhelmingly positive — clinical literature in this area is subject to publication bias (null-result studies are less likely to be published or indexed).
-No original RCTs or controlled studies were included in the database for this pair.
+None of the included studies reported statistical significance, and effect size estimates are based on qualitative descriptions from review abstracts rather than quantitative data.

 3 of 3 papers